-38 Are any non-judicial non-state-based grievance mechanisms associated with your jurisdiction?
+36 Are any non-judicial non-state-based grievance mechanisms associated with your jurisdiction?

-There are no typical grievance mechanisms, but it is worth mentioning trade unions, whose activity is regulated by the Law on Trade Unions.
-According to this law, the trade union is a public association that, in accordance with the law, unites the employees to represent their labour and related professional, economic, social rights and interests, and to protect them in their employment.
+There are no typical grievance mechanisms.

+The activity of trade unions is regulated by the Law on Trade Unions.
+According to the Law, the trade union is a public association that, in accordance with the law, unites employees to represent their labour and related professional, economic, social rights and interests, and to protect them in their employment.